scalameta/metals/docs/editors/new-editor.md

 ### `workspace/executeCommands`

-Used to respond to trigger the Metals server to run one of the [server commands](#metals-server-commands).
+Used to trigger the Metals server to run one of the [server commands](#metals-server-commands).

 ### `window/logMessage`